 American Eagle offers First Class on a select number of flights.

-Passengers on First Class are given a welcome drink, a meal, as well as complimentary food and drink.
+Passengers on First Class are given a welcome drink and a meal, as well as complimentary food and drink.

 What are First Class Seats Like?